Dylan Chambost: Return to Saint-Étienne

 On 20 June 2022, Chambost returned to Saint-Étienne, signing a two-year contract with the club and reuniting him once more with Laurent Batlles.
 He fractured his wrist in a preseason match which caused him to miss the first four matches of the new season, with his return coming in an away fixture at Valenciennes on 27 August.
 Chambost remained a starter for the first third of the season before losing his spot and seeing a dramatic decrease in playing time for the remainder of the season.
 He was given a starting opportunity against Stade Lavallois, where he scored in a 2–1 defeat.
 He then started and scored in the following match, a 4–2 win against Quevilly-Rouen.
 Chambost continued as a starter for the last two games of the season.

 Chambost scored his first goal of the 2023–24 season on 28 August versus Annecy, and would miss the following two matches due to injury.
 On 20 December 2023, he scored two goals in the first 10 minutes of the match in the 3–2 victory versus Bastia.

 Columbus Crew

 On 11 June 2024, it was announced that the Columbus Crew of Major League Soccer had acquired Chambost from Saint-Étienne.
 He signed a contract through the 2026 season, with a club option for a further season.
 Making his official debut for Columbus in the Leagues Cup against Sporting Kansas City, Chambost scored the final goal in a 4–0 win for his new side.
 Chambost made his league debut on 28 August, a start against Philadelphia Union that ended in a 1–0 win.

+On 23 April 2026, it was announced that Chambost signed a contract to stay in Columbus until 2029.